 FSMA § 107 imposes many new user fees on food facilities.
 Fees will now be levied for:

-- Noncompliance with food recall orders that result in FDA performing part or all of the recall (e.g., technical assistance, follow-up effectiveness, public notifications)
+- Noncompliance with food recall orders that result in the FDA performing part or all of the recall (e.g., technical assistance, follow-up effectiveness, public notifications).

 - Voluntary Qualified Importer Program to cover administrative costs.